RBI Guidelines for Full Fledged Money Changers (FFMC)

 The process to start a Forex Business in India

 No Company can set a currency exchange business.
-A person must have Full Fledged Money Changer License under RBI provisions.
+A person must have a Full Fledged Money Changer License under RBI provisions.
 The steps are given below to acquire FFMC License:

 - File and submit a complete FFMC Application to the concerned Regional Office of RBI.